fabrika-ai/actions/README.md

 Anyhing!
 'Generate Image' is an Action, 'Calculate square root of 4' is an action, and so is 'Send my mom a text'.

 ## How does it work?
-You can use any Actions from this repo, you can also create a new one. we are hosting your actions and make integration to GPT Assistants seemless.
+You can use any Actions from this repo, you can also create a new one.
+We are hosting your actions and make integration to GPT Assistants seemless.

 # Setup
 ## How to Create your own "Community actions"?